FedericoSlongo/ReEmbed/README.md

 For example twitter.com (or x.com) get converted to fxtwitter.com

-Current supports instagramm and twitter (x)
+Current supports instagramm, twitter (x) and tiktok